Blendify/blender-manual/blender_docs/manual/advanced/app_templates.rst

 New application-templates can be installed from the file menu.

-If you would like to keep the current application-template active on restarting Blender, save your user-preferences.
+If you would like to keep the current application-template active on restarting Blender, save your preferences.

 Motivation
 ----------

-In some cases it's not enough to write a single script or add-on, and expect someone to replace his user-preferences and startup file, install scripts and change his key-map.
+In some cases it's not enough to write a single script or add-on, and expect someone to replace their preferences and startup file, install scripts and change his key-map.

 The goal of application-templates is to support switching to a customized configuration without disrupting your existing settings & installation.